-The Student Success and Opportunity Center (SSOC) is located on the second floor of the Learning and Resource Center and provides free academic services to all OSU-OKC students.
-The SSOC offers free tutoring in various subject areas; a writing lab; a math lab; group and individual work stations; a computer lab with access to printers and copiers; access to academic material, study guides, and class specific software; and study skill workshops.
+The Student Success and Opportunity Center (SSOC) is located on the second floor of the Learning Resource Center and provides free academic services to all OSU-OKC students.
+The SSOC offers free tutoring in various subject areas, a writing lab, group and individual work stations, and a computer lab with access to printers and copiers.
+It also offers access to academic material, study guides and class-specific software.
 It's a one-stop shop for all your academic needs.
-Students are encouraged to make an appointment with a tutor ahead of time, however, walk-ins are always welcome.
-Hours of operation are Monday through Thursday, 8 a.m. to 9 p.m.; Friday, 8 a.m. to 5 p.m.; Saturday, 9 a.m. to 5 p.m.; and Sunday, noon to 6 p.m.
+Students are encouraged to make an appointment with a tutor ahead of time; however, walk-ins are always welcome.
+Hours of operation are Monday through Thursday, 8 a.m. to 9 p.m.; Friday, 8 a.m. to 5 p.m.; Saturday, 9 a.m. to 5 p.m.; and Sunday, 1 p.m. to 5 p.m.
 For more information, check out our website at www.osuokc.edu/ssoc or call 405-945-8679.